michael1788/jedichallenge_submission/README.md

 cd experiments/
 python do_CV_split.py -n 3 -d your_datapath/ -s your_savepath/ -v
 ```
-This script will create a cross-validation splits with three folds (-n 3).
+This script will create a cross-validation split with three folds (-n 3).

 **5.** Train a protein language model (PLM)
 Note: in this project, we decided to retrain a PLM.
 However, if you do not have access to GPUs, you can extract the BERT representation of proteins (2.), which uses [TAPE](https://github.com/songlab-cal/tape).
 If you have access to GPUs, you can retrain a PLM which will be further fine-tuned in the final model (7.).